retrodaredevil/led-machine/README.md

-fast rainbow; slow carnival // effectively two messages being sent in one blue green red  // fades between colors blue green red | red // half blue green red, half only red offset window; blue green red | red // blue green red starts using the "window" offset, then other half is only red offset window; blue green red 30% | red // start on "window" offset, first 30% is blue green red, other 70% is only red offset window; blue green red 30p | red // start on "window" offset, first 30 pixels is blue green red, other pixels is only red lamp josh // turns on a certain set of pixels to white blue green red | red ~ purple ~ blue purple // Split on "~".
+fast rainbow; slow carnival // effectively two messages being sent in one blue green red  // fades between colors blue green red | red // half blue green red, half only red offset window blue green red | red // blue green red starts using the "window" offset, then other half is only red offset window blue green red 30% | red // start on "window" offset, first 30% is blue green red, other 70% is only red offset window blue green red 30p | red // start on "window" offset, first 30 pixels is blue green red, other pixels is only red lamp josh // turns on a certain set of pixels to white blue green red | red ~ purple ~ blue purple // Split on "~".
 For each setting, fade between them
 ```